artermi/artermi.github.io/research.md

 # About My Research

-Currently, I am working on
+Currently, I am working on topics of Voting theory and Public Goods Game.